Your Perfect Wedding Dance: How Many Lessons Do You Need?

 Some couples start six months out and treat it as something they do together every couple of weeks.
 Others book intensively in the last eight weeks.
 Both approaches work — the earlier you start, the more relaxed the whole thing tends to feel.

-Choosing the right style
+Choosing the Right Style

 The style should follow the song.
 Here's how we usually think about it:

 Waltz is the most versatile choice and suits the majority of slow-tempo wedding songs.
-It's timeless, it photographs beautifully, and it gives couples a sense of real ballroom elegance without requiring an extensive background.
+It's timeless, photographs beautifully, and gives couples a sense of real ballroom elegance without requiring an extensive background.
 If you're not sure, waltz is usually the right starting point.

 Bring your song to the first session.
-We'll tell you honestly what fits, and suggest alternatives if the song is going to make your life harder than it needs to be.
+We'll tell you honestly what fits and suggest alternatives if the song is going to make your life harder than it needs to be.

-How we work with couples at TLAD
+How We Work with Couples at TLAD

 Wedding lessons are private — one couple, one instructor.
 Your session schedule is built around your evenings and weekends, not the other way around.

-Our instructors have taught couples from complete beginners through to those with years of social dancing behind them.
+Our instructors have taught couples from complete beginners to those with years of social dancing behind them.
 The brief is always the same: make you feel confident, make it enjoyable, and make the moment land the way you want it to.

-We're in Southwark SE1, a few minutes walk from London Bridge and Waterloo stations.
+We're in Southwark SE1, just a few minutes' walk from London Bridge and Waterloo stations.
 If you're both commuter-based, an after-work lesson is straightforward.

+Explore our packages and book your first session.
 No packages to commit to upfront.
 Start with one taster session and see how it goes.

 FAQ

 Six to eight weeks before the wedding is a comfortable minimum.
 Three months out is ideal — it gives you room to spread sessions without pressure.
-That said, we've helped couples come together in four sessions with two weeks to go.
+That said, we've helped couples come together in four sessions with just two weeks to go.
 It's doable, just more intense.

 Comments